orisha/HgFrontEndCodeChallenge/README.md

 The answer is <strong>NO</strong> .

-Due to issues on configuration and svg images, this app is not ready for production !
+Due to issues on svg images on css, this app is not ready for production !